 QA includes all the arrangements made to ensure that the vaccine is manufactured to a quality appropriate to its intended purpose - in the case of I-2 ND vaccine, the vaccination of village chickens.
 All aspects of vaccine production and testing (such as the facilities and personnel, procedures and records, starting materials, product testing, labelling, packaging and distribution) are considered.
 QA ensures that the process of vaccine production is uniform and consistent through production procedures and product testing.
-It ensures that the process of vaccine product testing.
 It ensures that the process of vaccine production is designed, documented, implemented and furnished with personnel, equipment and all resources.